Purpose of Sanction Guidelines

 Aggravating factors generally serve to increase the severity of a typical sanction.
 Students should be aware, for example, that even though a typical sanction for a violation might not include eviction from University housing, the presence of an aggravating factor may result in a sanction that does include eviction.

-The Student Code of Conduct defines an aggravating factor as, “a circumstance attending the commission of misconduct that adds to its seriousness.”
-There are certain factors that Community Standards almost universally considers aggravating.
-Examples include: an incident causing an adverse or negative impact to an individual or the community, prior misconduct, violence, use of force, dishonesty, premeditation of a violation, malicious intent of violation, and the presence of any high risk behaviors.
+The Student Code defines an aggravating factor as, “a circumstance attending the commission of misconduct that adds to its seriousness.”
+There are certain factors that Community Standards almost universally consider aggravating.
+Examples include an incident causing an adverse or negative impact to an individual or the community, prior misconduct, violence, use of force, dishonesty, premeditation of a violation, malicious intent of violation, and the presence of any high-risk behaviors.

 Students also mistakenly consider honesty and cooperation as mitigating factors.
 They are not.
 The University expects that all students will be honest and cooperative with hall staff, University officials, and police.
 When honesty and cooperation are missing, it may very well be considered as an aggravating factor in a case.